 Physical Therapy at the University of Utah

-PT Information Sessions provide valuable information for the prospective student: physical therapy as a career; pre-requisites necessary for application to the program; and admission procedures.
+The University of Utah Physical Therapy Department hosts general information sessions each month to provide information on physical therapy as a career; pre-requisites necessary for application to the program; and admission procedures.
 Most prospective students find their questions are answered during a session.
 All are welcome to attend.

 The Pre-Physical Therapy (Pre-PT) Club is a student-run organization with quasi-affiliation with the Department of Physical Therapy.
 Membership in the Pre-PT Club promotes camaraderie between persons interested in pursuing a career in physical therapy and provides opportunities for members to learn about the profession.
 The Club acts as a voice for physical therapy on campus, promotes interest in physical therapy and provides service to the community.
 Meetings are for members only; there is a one-time membership fee.
 The club is open to anyone interested in physical therapy.